PanosFotopoulos/PanosFotopoulos/README.md

 - 👋 Hi, I’m @PanosFotopoulos
-- 👀 I love coding in python
+- 👀 My passition is to coding in python
-- 🌱 I’m currently as a CRM developer - Salesforce
+- 🌱 I’m currently working as a CRM Software developer (Salesforce)
 - 📫 How to reach me https://www.linkedin.com/in/panagiotis-fotopoulos-1b8294240/